DocsGetting started

-• Set up PromptQL to work with GitHub issues and pull requests
+• Set up PromptQL to work with a GitHub issues and pull requests.

 Setup